 Can I Use Frozen Lobster Tails

 I highly recommend you use fully thawed lobster tails if you’re going to cook them in your Instant Pot.
 Lobster is so delicate and will overcook so quickly if you’re not careful.
 Using fully thawed lobster tails will ensure your lobster comes out just right.

 I did several tests when I first started making lobster tails in the Instant Pot.
-You can read all about my tests and tips here.
 I finally perfected the timing and method and found that using thawed tails was the way to go.
 So if you have frozen lobster tails just make sure you allow them to thaw completely before starting.

 How Do I Butterfly the Lobster Tails?

 You will need some heavy-duty kitchen shears to butterfly the lobster tails.
 You have to make sure and start cutting from the correct side.
 I learned this the hard way!